Hinduism Vs Christianity

 Without going in to too much detail, I came to learn that Hinduism is not a single unified religion, but rather a collection of diverse beliefs, scriptures, and practices.
 It offers thousands of deities, each representing certain traits or powers.
 Some teach peace, others revenge.
 Some are protectors, while others destroy.
 There are many beautiful teachings within Hindu philosophy that promote moral living, non-violence, truth, self-discipline, and respect for life.
 The philosophical teachings are perhaps good.

 But here are some important questions I began to ask myself: Does Hinduism offer forgiveness?
-Does it offer a personal Savior?
-Does it assure you of salvation?
+Does it offer a personal Savior because I know for sure I can’t qualify on my own?
+Does it provide 100% assurance for me of salvation and eternal life in heaven?
 Is it even possible to have a personal RELATIONSHIP with god?
 If yes, then which god?

 The honest answer is: no. Hinduism, at its core, teaches karma—the idea that your actions determine your destiny.
 Good deeds bring good results, and bad deeds bring consequences either in this life or the next or both.
 The cycle of birth, death, and rebirth (reincarnation) continues until you reach moksha (liberation).
 Since no man is perfectly sinless, then this would imply that there is no heaven to gain or hell to lose.
 We will all be in a perpetual cycle of birth and rebirth.
 So then why seek after gods?